chetansinghsajwan/notes/linux/vfs/inode.md

 };
 ```

 Note the fields [i_op](https://elixir.bootlin.com/linux/v5.7-rc4/source/include/linux/fs.h#L1868) and [i_fop](https://elixir.bootlin.com/linux/v5.7-rc4/source/include/linux/fs.h#L1826).
-These are again function pointers that describe the filesystem’s implementation. struct inode_operations defines the set of callback functions that operate on the inode.
+These are function pointers that describe the filesystem’s implementation. `struct inode_operations` defines the set of callback functions that operate on the inode.
 These functions do things like:

 - change permissions
 - create files
 - make symlinks
 - make directories
 - rename files

+Similarly, `struct file_operations` defines the set of callback operations that can be called on a `struct file` object.

 ## References